clefcunesweep/clefcunesweep.github.io/README.md

-lolfactor here's flipping out about me stealing a bit of code idfk
+credit to lolfactor, i stole a bit of his code(look in issues)